-Westover was an obvious McCulloch purchase: history, beauty yet important work for our talented team.
-Westover had beautiful curb appeal and a four mountain view, however there was plenty of room for improvement: no closet in the master, an isolated kitchen facing the street, no outdoor spaces, no guest bedroom and a dark, forbidding entry.
+This property was an obvious McCulloch purchase: history, beauty yet important work for our talented team.
+Westover had beautiful curb appeal and a four mountain view.
+However there was plenty of room for improvement: no closet in the primary bedroom, an isolated kitchen facing the street, no outdoor spaces, no guest bedroom and a dark, forbidding entry.

-The outdoor bath was a secret drinking spot during prohibition and Charles Ertz, the original architect has more work on the historic preservation list that any other in Portland’s history.
+The outdoor bath was a secret drinking spot during prohibition, and Charles Ertz, the original architect, has more work on the historic preservation list that any other in Portland’s history.
 He also designed the area’s most valuable home, the Jantzen Estate, as well as the Laurelhurst Theater and the Whole Foods in the Pearl.

 Westover confers a sense to its visitors of belonging to history and community.
-Connection to community and awareness of history make one view oneself as part of a greater narrative, and are integral to a life well lived.
+Connection to community and awareness of history make one view oneself as part of a greater narrative, and are integral to a life well-lived.
 Old homes make us feel that life upon life have passed in and around them.
 It is this awareness of something greater than ourselves that is the foundation of all noble impulses.

 We expanded the entertaining theme by making a central open kitchen and adding a wrap-around balcony with floating stairs leading from the ballroom to a huge party deck and multiple circular flow plans for a mystical feel of endless spaces.